hzeller/folve/INSTALL.md

 ## Linking statically ##

-To install Folve on some embedded systems, you might need to link it statically.
+To install Folve on some embedded systems (e.g. a NAS), you might need to link it statically.
 This depends a lot on your system, so it might require some twiddeling, but let's see the basic steps.

 First, you need to create a static version of the zita-convolver libray; the default installation does not provide this.
 To do so, first start